Percutaneous coronary intervention: Procedure

+The interventional cardiologist decides how to treat the blockage in the best way during the PCI/stent placement, based on real-time data.
+The cardiologist uses imaging data provided by both intravascular ultrasound (IVUS), and fluoroscopic imaging (combined with a radiopaque dye) during the procedure.
+The information obtained from these two sources enables the cardiologist to track the path of the catheter-device as it moves through the arterial vessels.
+This information also helps determine both the location and physical characteristics of plaque(s) causing narrowing in the arteries.
+Data from these two techniques is used to correctly position the stent and to obtain detailed information relating to the coronary arterial anatomy.
+This anatomy varies greatly among individuals, having this information becomes crucial for effective treatment.
+The obtained data is recorded on video and is of value in cases when future treatment is needed.

 Types of stent

-Traditional bare-metal stents (BMS) provide a mechanical framework that holds the artery wall open, preventing stenosis, or narrowing, of coronary arteries.
+Older bare-metal stents (BMS) provide a mechanical framework that holds the artery wall open, preventing stenosis, or narrowing, of coronary arteries.
 Newer drug-eluting stents (DES) are traditional stents with a polymer coating containing drugs that prevent cell proliferation.
-The antiproliferative drugs are released slowly over time to help prevent tissue growth — which may come in response to the stent — that can block the artery.
-These types of stents have been shown to help prevent restenosis of the artery through physiological mechanisms that rely upon the suppression of tissue growth at the stent site and local modulation of the body's inflammatory and immune responses.
+The antiproliferative drugs are released slowly over time to help prevent tissue growth.

+DES stents have been shown to help prevent restenosis of the artery through mechanisms that rely upon the suppression of tissue growth at the stent site and local modulation of the body's inflammatory and immune responses.
 The first two drug-eluting stents to be utilized were the paclitaxel-eluting stent and the sirolimus-eluting stent, both of which have received approval from the U.S. Food and Drug Administration.
 Most current FDA-approved drug-eluting stents use sirolimus (also known as rapamycin), everolimus and zotarolimus.
 Biolimus A9-eluting stents, which utilize biodegradable polymers, are approved outside the U.S.

-However, in 2006, clinical trials showed a possible connection between drug-eluting stents and an event known as “late stent thrombosis” where the blood clotting inside the stent can occur one or more years after stent implantation.
-Late stent thrombosis occurs in 0.9% of patients and is fatal in about one-third of cases when the thrombosis occurs.
-Increased attention to antiplatelet medication duration and new generation stents (such as everolimus-eluting stents) have dramatically reduced concerns about late stent thrombosis.

 Newer-generation PCI technologies aim to reduce the risk of late stent thrombosis or other long-term adverse events.
 Some DES products market a biodegradable polymer coating with the belief that the permanent polymer coatings of DES contribute to long-term inflammation.
 Other strategies: A more recent study proposes that in the case of population with diabetes mellitus—a population particularly at risk—a treatment with paclitaxel-eluting balloon followed by BMS may reduce the incidence of coronary restenosis or myocardial infarction compared with BMS administered alone.

 After placement of a stent or scaffold, the patient needs to take two antiplatelet medications (aspirin and one of a few other options) for several months to help prevent blood clots.
 The length of time a patient needs to be on dual antiplatelet therapy is individualized based risks of ischemic events and bleeding risk.